alexander-bzikadze/missing-in-heyholn/obsidian/Story/Act 0.md

 >[!info] Music
 > [[Index#Bad Romance (Bardcore Cover)]] (Hildegard von Blingin', 2020)

-The players are resting in a [[Catavern]], enjoying their meal.
+PCs are resting in a [[Catavern]], enjoying their meal.
 A young female bard is performing on a small stage, while cats listen to her.

 > [!faq] Player Questionnaire
 > [[Player Questionnaire#Cats]]